michaelleeallen/reducto/README.md

 A lightweight configuration framework for express.js that aims to simplify creating routes and APIs for apps with a distributed back-end.

-The main concept behind reducto is to configure your app of smaller, easily understood pieces of code that are testable, composable and reusable across your app.
-This helps reduce the amount of boilerplate code that you have to write and test for, and makes your app more robust and easier to maintain.
+The main goal of reducto is to break apart the routing mechanism smaller, more cohesive components.
+By reducing your app to just middleware, data transforms, and reusable service calls you end up with a smaller set of code to reason about and thus make your app easier to write and maintain.

 ## Installation